Decelium/decelium_wallet/getting_started_nodejs.md

 ## Usage

+Here is an example script that uses the Decelium Wallet Node.js SDK to generate a wallet, generate a user in the wallet, create a user on Decelium, and fund the user's account.

 To use the Decelium Wallet Node.js SDK, you will need to import it:

 ```javascript
 const {decelium_wallet} = require('decelium-wallet').decelium;
 ```

-Once you have imported the Decelium wallet, you can use it in your code.
-Here is an example script that uses the Decelium Wallet Node.js SDK to generate a wallet, generate a user in the wallet, create a user on Decelium, fund the user's account, deploy a website, and then delete the user from Decelium:
+Putting the above all together in a script, we have:

 ```javascript
 const {decelium_wallet} = require('decelium-wallet').decelium;